vishalbansal28/Pet-Simulation/README.md

 ## Contributors

-This project was developed by [Your Name](https://github.com/vishalbansal28).
+This project was developed by Vishal Bansal(https://github.com/vishalbansal28).
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## License